Evan Sachs, Credentialed Piano Instructor. e: Evan@MisterEvan.com

 How do adult lessons differ from lessons for kids?
 Quite a bit.

-An adult can learn piano far faster than any child, After all, the mind is fully developed by now.
+Adults can learn piano far faster than any child, After all, the mind is fully developed now.

-For instance, an adult can learn chords instantly, whereas it takes your average young person 8 weeks to begin the concept and playing of their first chord.
+For instance, an adult can learn chords instantly, whereas it takes an average young person 8 weeks to begin the concept and playing of their first chord.

 Playing music can therefore begin immediately.

-Some adults who play the piano roughly can smooth their skills, and start playing the songs that they have always envisioned themselves playing.
-Some adults want to develop their style: Popular, Rock and Roll, Jazz and Standard, and don't know where to find this instruction.
-The adults I teach usually want to play their classical favorites and more.
-They want to be creative and to find know those tools to embellish the songs they love.
-Most of us don't realize how much of a world of its own this is.
-Those who go through this door find the never ending world of beauty that seemed inaccessible before.
+Some adults want to smooth their skills -- start playing the songs they have always wanted.
+Some adults want to develop style: Popular, Rock and Roll, Jazz and Standard, and need to know where to find this instruction (Here!).
+The adults I teach usually want to play classical favorites and more.
+They want to be creative and to find know those tools to make more of the songs they love.
+Most of us don't realize how much of a world of its own this can be.
+Those who go through this door find this world of sound-beauty that seemed unreachable before.

 Gerryandmejpg.jpg